JMurphey0317/sf-forge/README.md

 ## Contributing

-SF Forge is an internal tool for Trusted Tech Team.
+SF Forge is a one stop shop for Salesforce Admins and Developers alike.
 For bugs or feature requests, open a GitHub issue using the provided templates.

 **Style conventions:**
 - All Apex file headers follow the Jon Murphey standard (Class Name, Author, Created, Modified, Description, Change History table)